 What's the best way to make sure students are always paying attention?
 I'm a big fan of calling on random students, especially among older groups.
 No one wants to be caught daydreaming when the teacher asks them a question, and many students will pay attention and prep answers to questions just in case.

 Personally, I love to call on students who look like they're daydreaming, are talking with their neighbors, or are attempting to do homework in class.
-What can I say?
-I'm evil.
+Accountability is key!

 4. Group Work is Essential